Set a Project (Local or Remote)

 ui/locale/ui.pot ui/locale/fr/ui.po ui/locale/de/ui.po $ tx set --auto-local -r myproj.myresource 'ui/locale/ui.po \ --source-lang en --type PO --source-file ui/locale/ui.pot

 In some cases though, we might already have a bunch of files in Transifex (uploaded in some other way) but no Transifex Client configuration.
 You could run a number of auto-local commands, or, you can run a single auto-remote command instead.
 Auto-remote is a shortcut that takes a Transifex URL and creates a simple, standard local directory structure.
-It's handy to quickly download files from Transifex.
+It's handy for quickly downloading files from Transifex.

 The command below can be used to initialize a local project for the remote project or resource specified by the given URL.
 Once configured, this will allow you to push and pull files from your Transifex project.